laher/git-wary/README.md

 `export PATH=path/to/git-wary:$PATH`

-## Alternative
+## Alternative approach

 This is the equivalent of the following.
-Note that we can't have
+Note that it doesn't lend itself well to situations where you plan a release before releasing it.

 ```
 git checkout release/1.2.3